McPherson FG as time expires lifts Bengals past Titans 19-16

 Burrow was the NFL’s most sacked quarterback during the season, just ahead of Tannehill.

 The Titans sacked him on his first snap and had three in the first quarter alone.
-Burrow joins Donovan McNabb as the only quarterback to be sacked at least eight times in the playoffs and win.
-McNabb and Philadelphia won 20-17 in overtime against Green Bay.
+Burrow became only the second quarterback to win an NFL playoff game despite being sacked nine times, joining Len Dawson who beat Buffalo for the 1966 AFL championship.

 “He stepped up big and got us to where we need to go," Burrow said.